atlasbot/docs/docs/Actions/basic_action.md

 # Basic Action

-This is a basic example for an action.
+This is a basic example of an action.
 It will get the topic for a channel, with an optional argument to say which channel.

 ## Sub-action content